drewsdata/ablog/content/home/about.md

 +++

 # Biography
-I enjoy helping people turn data into useful information.
+I help people manage and derive meaning from data.